21 NCAC 57A .0407 Supervision of trainees

 (F) the signature of both the supervisor and trainee (only required for association).

-(4) actively and personally supervises the trainee on all appraisal reports and appraisal related activities until the trainee is no longer under his or her supervision;
+(4) actively and personally supervise the trainee on all appraisal reports and appraisal related activities until the trainee is no longer under his or her supervision;

-(6) complies with all provisions of Rule .0405 of this Section regarding appraisal reports;
+(6) comply with all provisions of Rule .0405 of this Section regarding appraisal reports;

-(7) reviews and signs the trainee's log of appraisals prepared in accordance with Paragraph (c) of this Rule.
-The supervisor shall make available to the trainee a copy of every appraisal report where the trainee performs more than 75 percent of the work on the appraisal; and
+(7) review and sign the trainee's log of appraisals prepared in accordance with Paragraph (d) of this Rule.
+The supervisor shall make available to the trainee a copy of every appraisal report where the trainee documents appraisal experience on their experience log and the trainee's contribution is noted in the appraisal report, or the trainee signs the appraisal report; and

-(7) the number of actual work hours by the trainee on the assignment; and
+(10) the number of actual work hours by the trainee applicant on the assignment;

 The log shall be updated at least every 30 days.
 A separate log shall be maintained for each supervising appraiser.
 A log form is available on the Board's website at www.ncappraisalboard.org.

-(d) An appraiser shall attend an education program regarding the role of a supervisor before any supervision of a trainee.
+(e) An appraiser shall complete the supervisor course developed by the North Carolina Appraisal Board prior to supervising any trainees.
 This course shall be taught only by instructors approved by the Board in accordance with 21 NCAC 57B .0614.

 History Note: Authority G.S.
 93E-1-6.1; 93E-1-10; 93E-1-12;